-\begin{example} Another model scenario: suppose on $S$ there are two boundary marked points on different components; we attach a disk at these two marked points, and attach a genus one surface with boundary at a third boundary of the disk.
-We mark only $S$, and consider the versal deformation over base $M = \R^3_{\ge 0}$.
-We use $x,y$ for the nodes on $S$, and $z$ for the node connecting the sphere to the torus.
-Then $M^{\max}$ is the union of the axes.
-Moreover, $M^{\max}_1$ is the empty set, and $M^{\max}_2$ is the $z$-axis (including $0$), and $M^{\max}_3$ is the remainder of the $x$ and $y$ axes. \end{example}
+\begin{example} Consider a curve $S$ with boundary $\partial S$ and Euler characteristic $\chi=\chi_+$.
+We consider a disk $D$ and attach $D$ to $S$ at two boundary marked points $x$ and $y$.
+We attach a genus one surface with boundary at a third boundary point $z$ of $D$.
+We mark only $S$.
+Let $M$ be the gluing parameter space for deforming the resulting curve as in Example \ref{ex : two tori on a sphere}, here it is an open subset of $\R^3_{\ge 0}$.
+Then $M^{\chi_+}$ is the union of the coordinate axes with strata: